 If the thought of going to the dentist puts you in a cold sweat, you’re not alone.
 And we can help.
 Dr. Perry and his team are experienced in the use of nitrous oxide (laughing gas), which helps most fearful and stressed dental patients relax enough for the numbing medications to be completely effective.
 If your anxiety is extremely high, we can administer oral sedatives before your appointment.
 Sometimes just knowing that we understand and that we have the tools to help you tolerate treatment can help ease a little bit of your fear.

-If you have a dental emergency, these first aid tips will help you maximize your chances for a good outcome when you do arrive at our office.
+If you have a dental emergency, what can you do at home?
+These first aid tips will help you maximize your chances for a good outcome when you arrive at our office.
 These steps could mean the difference between saving and losing your traumatized tooth.

 Seal the area with sugarless gum, and call us for an appointment.